Manga outside Japan

 Manga, or comics, have appeared in translation in many different languages in different countries.
-France represents about 40% of the European comic market and in 2011 manga represented 40% of the comics being published in the country.
+France represents about 40% of the European comic market and in 2011, manga represented 40% of the comics being published in the country.
 In 2007, 70% of the comics sold in Germany were manga.
-In the United States, manga comprises a small (but growing) industry, especially when compared to the inroads that Japanese animation or Japanese video Games have made in the USA.
+In the United States, manga comprises a small (but growing) industry, especially when compared to the inroads that Japanese animation or Japanese video games have made in the USA.
 One example of a manga publisher in the United States, VIZ Media, functions as the American affiliate of the Japanese publishers Shogakukan and Shueisha.
-Though the United Kingdom has fewer manga publishers than the U.S., most manga sold in the United Kingdom are published by U.S. publishing companies like Viz media and Kodansha Comics which are in turn owned by their Japanese counterparts.
+Though the United Kingdom has some manga publishers like Titan Manga and formerly Tanoshimi most manga sold in the United Kingdom are published by U.S. publishing companies like Viz Media and Kodansha Comics which are in turn owned by their Japanese counterparts.
 Alongside the United Kingdom, the U.S. manga publishers also sell their English translated manga in other English speaking nations like Canada, Australia and New Zealand with manga being quite popular in Australia compared to other English speaking countries.